digital-land/local-plans-timetable/README.md

 ### `npm run build`

-Builds the library for production to the `dist` folder.
+Builds the App for production to the `dist` folder.

 ### `npm test`